-Knowing how to measure heart rate recovery and resting rates is an excellent way to monitor your progress.
+Knowing how to measure heart rate recovery and resting rates is an excellent way to monitor your progress toward greater fitness.
 This is true whether you are newly embarking on a fitness lifestyle, or have been physically active for some time.

 The number one cause of death in the United States, cardiovascular disease, is preventable.
 Regular cardio/aerobic exercise improves your heart health.

-A strong, healthy heart is a more efficient heart that pumps a greater volume of blood with each beat, and less effort.
+A strong, healthy heart is a more efficient heart that pumps a greater volume of blood with less effort for every beat per minute (BPM).

 The opposite is also true.
 A weak, unhealthy heart must work harder and pump faster to deliver the same amount of blood.